damianmoore/docker-letsencrypt-cron/README.md

 # ACME Validation challenge

-To authenticate the certificates, you need to pass the ACME validation challenge.
-This requires requests made to on port 80 to example.com/.well-known/ to be forwarded to this image.
-Note that your ACME challenge server will only be running for the brief period that the request to Let's Encrypt's server is being made.
+To complete the certification process, you need to prove you are in control of the domain by passing the ACME validation challenge.
+This requires requests made to `http://YOUR_DOMAIN/.well-known/acme-challenge` to be forwarded to this container.
+Note that your ACME challenge server only runs for the brief few seconds that the request to Let's Encrypt's server is being made, so it can be a bit tricky to test.

 ## Nginx example